 1. Let gamers run the show

 Self-service options need to be driven entirely by gamers’ needs.
-“Whatever we want is secondary to what our consumers actually want,” says Tony Walsh, the founder and director of indie-game developer Phantom Compass.
+“Whatever we want is secondary to what our consumers actually want,” says Tony Walsh, founder and director of indie-game developer Phantom Compass.
 “We need to pay attention to what they’re talking about.”

-Besides collecting data and feedback from tickets via other support channels (i.e. email, phone, live chat, etc. ), Vayu stresses the importance of going online to see what’s concerning gamers.
+Besides collecting data and feedback from tickets via other support channels (i.e., email, phone, live chat, etc.), Vayu stresses the importance of going online to see what’s concerning gamers.
 “Trawl forums, Reddit, your game’s social-media page, Twitter – wherever there is mention [of your game].
 Start a tally of things your players are saying or asking.
 This is not only the best way to keep ahead of issues, but to keep connected with your players,” Vayu says.

 2. Leave self-help breadcrumbs online

-Forums like Steam Discussions and Reddit are a part of many gamers’ natural habits.
+Participating in forums like Steam Discussions and Reddit are a part of many gamers’ natural habits.
 It’s in these online communities that gamers like to present issues and engage in peer-to-peer troubleshooting before they even consider reaching out to a contact center for support.
 It is, therefore, critical for games companies to be present in these forums, too.
 “Sometimes questions come up in there that really only a developer should be answering,” says Fossett.